radancyco/tb-ajd-template/code/v2/README.md

 ### Make in page navigation highlight only one section at a time
-In order to do this all you have to do is look for the class `ajd_navigation` in the HTML and add a class to that same div called `singular-highlighting`
+In order to do this all you have to do is look for the class `ajd_navigation` in the HTML and add a class to that same div called `singular-highlighting`.

 ### Adjusting the scroll to offset when using the in page navigation